Akmeena4u/DataAnalytics_Excel-SQL-Python/Excel/008_Excel-All-InterviewQueations/01_CommonExcel-InterviewQuestions.md

 <details>
 <summary>
-  ## Q: What do you know about Excel?
+  Q1- What do you know about Excel?

 </summary>
 <br>
 Excel is a powerful spreadsheet application developed by Microsoft. it is widely used for Data organization, Analysis, and visualization.
-A: - Spreadsheet - In this data organized in rows and columns within grid format Here rectangular boxes- cells, Bottom tabs- worksheet , Whole window- workbook
+1. Spreadsheet - In this data organized in rows and columns within grid format Here rectangular boxes- cells, Bottom tabs- worksheet , Whole window- workbook

 </details>